percona/pmm-doc/docs/pmm-upgrade/upgrade_from_ppm_2.md

 After you finish migrating:

 1. Go  back to **PMM Configuration > Updates**  and check all your previously monitored services are reporting correctly to the new PMM 3 Server.
 2. Check the dashboards to make sure you're receiving the metrics information, QAN data.
-On the last 15 mins time range on the home dashoboard. check Inventory page to chec the health of the services.
+On the last 15 mins time range on the home dashoboard. check Inventory page to check the health of the services.